Public Safety

 Jessica Hill

 Nevada’s congressional delegation expressed disappointment with a federal appeals court ruling that blocked a ban on bump stocks — which was prompted after the Oct.
+1, 2017, shooting in Las Vegas that killed dozens of people — and urged their colleagues to pass legislation banning bump stocks themselves.

 WASHINGTON - Today, Congressman Steven Horsford (NV-04) voted for a government funding bill that prevents a shutdown and makes historic investments in American families and workers.
 The legislation will also strengthen Democracy at home and abroad and fund the implementation of the PACT Act we passed earlier this year.
+It also delivers more than $21M for 14 local projects in Nevada’s 4thCongressional District.

 WASHINGTON - Today, the U.S. House of Representatives passed H.R.
 4118, the Break the Cycle of Violence Act, by a vote of 220-207.
 Congressman Steven Horsford introduced the legislation in June 2021.
 Today's action comes after portions of the legislation were included in the Bipartisan Safer Communities Act passed in June.